s4afa451dgf415f/colab_stable_diffusion/README_EN.md

 <div id="Update">
 <h2>📔 Changelog</h2>

+### v2.1.1(23/07/22)
+- Using the libtcmalloc included in Colab to fix the compatibility issue with Ubuntu 22.04 that causes memory leaks.
 ### v2.1.0(23/06/17)
 - Also supports reading checkpoint and lora from cloud drive.
 Please create a new folder "checkpoint" or "lora" in the cloud drive.
 - The model documentation can be placed in any folder in the file directory, and will be recursively searched and read.